Unity-Technologies/TimelineSignalsTutorial/README.md

 # Timeline Signals Game

-USed as an example for the Timeline Signals blog post:
+Example for the Timeline Signals blog post:
 Built with Unity 2019.1.0f2

 Open the project in the Demo directory to follow the tutorial in the blog post.